Britain's FTSE 100 gets boost after weak dollar helps commodities

 “Despite another higher than expected inventory number yesterday, oil traders seem to be keen to buy as dollar weakness makes the price of oil attractive at current levels.”

-Crude also gained as Venezuela’s oil minister, on a tour to lobby for steps to raise prices, appeared to be gaining support from more members of the Organization of the Petroleum Exporting Countries and outside producers for a meeting.
+Mining shares rose 5.6 percent, with Anglo American, Rio Tinto and Glencore up 6.2-8.4 percent.

-FTSE 350 Oil and Gas shares surged 5 percent.
-Adding the most points to the index was Royal Dutch Shell , up 6.5 percent and contributing around 14 points to the FTSE 100’s rise.
+FTSE 350 Oil and Gas shares rose 3.3 percent.
+Adding the most points to the index was Royal Dutch Shell , up 4 percent and contributing more than 15 points to the FTSE 100’s rise.

 “Pessimists might point to a collapse in Shell’s fourth quarter profits by some 44 percent.
 However, optimists would point to the fact that BP saw profits collapse by 91 percent, so comparatively speaking, it’s a pretty solid performance,” said Alastair McCaig, market analyst at IG.

-“It would appear that an increasing faction views the sector as having seen the worst, on its way back from oversold and on the right track in terms of painful measures to correct structural issues,” Mike van Dulken, head of research at Accendo Markets, said in a note.

-The top faller on the UK blue-chip index was soft drink bottling company Coca Cola HBC, which slid 5 percent after Barclays downgraded its rating to “underweight” on concerns over its emerging market exposure.

-AstraZeneca also dropped 4.5 percent after it warned that revenue and earnings would fall this year due to the arrival of cheap generic rivals to its cholesterol fighter Crestor.
+Among fallers, AstraZeneca dropped 4.4 percent after it warned that revenue and earnings would fall this year due to the arrival of cheap generic rivals to its cholesterol fighter Crestor.

+Telecom Vodafone was last down 0.9 percent in volatile trade after it met expectations with its latest results.